Key deer: Behavior

+Breeding

 Breeding occurs all year, but peaks in October and December.
 Territorial activity is limited to defending a receptive doe from other bucks.
 Longevity records are 9 years for males and 7 years for females.
 Adult females form loose matriarchal groups with one or two generations of offspring, while bucks feed and bed together only outside the breeding season.

-Range, habitat, and diet
+Distribution and habitat

 The range of the Key deer originally encompassed all of the lower Florida Keys (where standing water pools exist), but is now limited to a stretch of the Florida Keys from about Sugarloaf Key to Bahia Honda Key.
 Key deer use all islands during the wet season when drinking water is more generally available, retreating to islands with a perennial supply of fresh water in dry months.
 By August 2019, most individuals were living on only one of the Florida Key islands, Big Pine Key.
 Key deer inhabit nearly all habitats within their range, including pine rocklands, hardwood hammocks, mangroves, and freshwater wetlands.

+Diet

-The species feeds on over 150 types of plants, but mangroves (red, white, and black) and thatch palm berries make up the most important parts of their diets.
+The species feeds on over 150 types of plants, but mangroves (red, white, and black), silver palm fruit and thatch palm berries make up the most important parts of their diets.
 Pine rockland habitat is important, as well, because it is often the only reliable source of fresh drinking water (Key deer can tolerate drinking only mildly brackish water).
-Habitat destruction due to human encroachment causes many deer to feed on non-native ornamental plants.
+Habitat destruction due to human encroachment causes many deer to feed on non-native ornamental plants, which may only increase the likelihood of human conflict.